 Change is going to happen.
 Our only option is to look for and embrace as much joy as we can in the process.

-This is the time of the year when even the best of procrastinators have to reluctantly gather all the bits and pieces received from various financial institutions such as banks, employers, Social Security, brokers as well organizations that send retirement benefits.
+This is the time of the year when even the best of procrastinators have to reluctantly gather all the bits and pieces received from various financial institutions such as banks, employers, Social Security, brokers as well organizations that send retirement benefits in order to file their taxes.

 When I was (much) younger, my Mama had me help her do their taxes so that I could be her backup if she couldn’t do them.
 That was back in the late 1970s when taxes were a whole lot simpler.
 I found that I actually enjoyed it.
 One day, I happened to hear about an IRS program that helped folks file their taxes and thought it would be worth looking into.